Last updated: May 2026

 A Tax Identification Number (TIN) is a unique identifier issued by the Zakat, Tax and Customs Authority (ZATCA) to identify businesses and taxable entities for tax purposes.

-The TIN is used for:
+The TIN is commonly used for:

 - VAT registration and filing